kang-xh/PySpark-AKS/README.md

 #### AKS setup

-    refer to PoC-AKS for Basic AKS Setup.
+    refer to Github Repo PoC-AKS for configuration, including:
+    - Basic AKS setup
+    - vLoad PoD deployment
+    - Spark PV and PVC configuration is including in this repo under aks.

 #### process guide: